 The Risk of Snow Mold

 As snow thaws on your grass, a fungal disease called snow mold can begin to spread.
-This disease is most common in the Northeast and on cool-season grasses.
-However, we sometimes see snow mold in the south when we have snowy winters.
-However, snow mold appears after the snow is long gone.
-Gray-colored circles will begin to appear on your lawn when your grass is trying to grow in the early spring
+This disease is most common in the Northeast and on cool-season grasses; however, we sometimes see snow mold in the south when we have snowy winters.
+Snow mold appears long after the snow is gone.
+Gray-colored circles will begin to appear on your lawn when your grass is trying to grow in the early spring.

 Frozen/Frosty Grass Problems